TimotheeMathieu/rlberry-queue/README.md

 # rlberry-queue
-some scripts to use rq with rlberry
+some scripts to use rq with rlberry.
+This works only on linux OS's.

+## Installation

+The server use redis, that can be installed on ubuntu using

+    sudo apt-get install redis

+The other dependency is rq which can be installed via pip

+    pip install rq

 ## Basic usage